Difference Between Cytoplasm and Protoplasm

 What is Cytoplasm?

-All of the biological portion in the cell that is enveloped by the plasma cell membrane and excluding the part of cell nucleoplasm makes the ‘Cytoplasm.’
+All of the biological portions in the cell are enveloped by the plasma cell membrane, excluding the part of cell nucleoplasm that makes the ‘Cytoplasm.’
 It was coined by Rudolf Von Kolliker in 1863.

-The cell is comprised of the compound of inclusions, cytosol, and organelles, etc. Its structure is made up of mitochondria, lysosomes, Golgi body, ribosomes, endoplasmic reticulum, etc.
+The cell comprises the compound of inclusions, cytosol, organelles, etc. Its structure comprises mitochondria, lysosomes, Golgi body, ribosomes, endoplasmic reticulum, etc.

 It has been found to exist and appear in sol-gel, glass, or sometimes unconventional shapes.
-It is the part of the Protoplasm, so it is also known as Protoplasm.
+It is part of the Protoplasm, also known as Protoplasm.
 But the difference is it does not include the nucleus.

 cytoplasm 1